COVID-19 Vaccine and Testing Information

 The university does not currently have access to vaccines nor appointments.
 Individuals seeking a vaccine should use these resources:

 - Register at myturn.ca.gov to determine your current eligibility, schedule appointments if you are currently eligible or receive notification when you are eligible to receive the COVID-19 vaccine at no charge.
 Cal State East Bay employees should choose “Education” as their industry, as the State of California is now permitting individuals in this sector vaccinations as supplies allow.

 - Check directly with your healthcare provider.
 Hospital systems and large health care providers get their own supplies of vaccines from the state.

 - County public health pages in Alameda County and Contra Costa County list current eligibility and how to schedule appointments.
-The Alameda County Fairgrounds in Pleasanton is providing appointment-only vaccinations for patients through select health care systems and by invitation.
 If you are not a resident in Alameda or Contra Costa Counties, check with your county public health website for local information.

 - The crowd-sourced site vaccinateca.com lists available vaccine sites by ZIP code, and also updates availability and eligibility guidelines such as age, tier status and residence.

 The State of California’s COVID-19 website explains the vaccine’s benefits and its plans to distribute and vaccinate the state’s residents.